Players - Martin Skrtel

 Skrtel's seventh full season as a Liverpool player saw him pass the two hundred mark in Premier League matches and by the end of the 2014/15 season he was only a few matches short of three hundred Liverpool matches in all competitions.
 Although he only scored once, a thumping late header into the Kop goal to earn a point against Arsenal shortly before Christmas, the Slovakian defender seemed less clumsy in his own penalty-area.
 No own-goals against his name was certainly an improvement from the previous season when he had put the ball into his own net four times!
 In the summer of 2015 he agreed a new contract at the club, having initially said that the offer he had was unacceptable due to it being of the type usually offered to those players who are older or prone to injuries.

-Skrtel made only 22 starts in the 2015/16 campaign and put an end to his eight-year association with Liverpool when he signed for Fenerbache on 14 July 2016.
+Skrtel kept his place in the team after Jürgen Klopp's arrival in the 2015/16 campaign but struggled to regain his place after getting injured against Watford on 20 December 2015.
+Skrtel put an end to his eight-year association with Liverpool when he signed for Fenerbache on 14 July 2016.
 He had an impressive first season in Turkey, fuelling speculation that he may return to the Premier League.
-However his club insisted they would not be accepting any offers due to his importance to the side.
-He was again a consistent performer in 2017-18, although did have some knee problems.
-He scored three times in 21 appearances and remained there for 2018-19.
+However, his club insisted they would not be accepting any offers due to his importance to the side.
+He was again a consistent performer in 2017/18, although did have some knee problems but still scored three times in 21 appearances.

-Fenerbache struggled in 2018/19, even looking in danger of relegation at one stage.
-In January Skrtel was courted by Barcelona as defensive cover, according to his managing agents who said he preferred to remain as a first choice player in Turkey.
-Fenerbache eventually rallied to finish sixth but as the season came to a close he had still yet to agree a new deal.
-Skrtel moved to Atalanta in Italy but following a bust-up with coach Gian Piero Gasperini he left the Italian club just 24 days after signing without featuring for the side in Seria A. 'He said that at his age, he had trouble playing in a three-man defence which is understandable,' Gasperini claimed.
+Fenerbache struggled in 2018/19, even looking in danger of relegation at one stage but eventually rallied to finish sixth but as the season came to a close he had still yet to agree a new deal.
+Skrtel moved to Atalanta in Italy but following a bust-up with coach Gian Piero Gasperini, he left the Italian club just 24 days after signing without featuring for the side in Seria A. 'He said that at his age, he had trouble playing in a three-man defence which is understandable,' Gasperini claimed.
 Skrtel made a swift return to Turkey with Istanbul Basaksehir and helped them to Champions League qualification.
-On 4th November 2020 he was part of the side that stunned Manchester United, beating them 2-1 in the group stage.
+On 4 November 2020 he was part of the side that stunned Manchester United, beating them 2-1 in the group stage.
 Skrtel ruptured his Achilles the following month and in January 2021 his contract was terminated by Basaksehir, leading the Slovakian to deny suggestions he would retire from the game.
 In August that year he returned to his homeland, joining Spartak Trnava on a one year deal.
 He made eighteen appearances in 2021/22 but announced his retirement at the end of the season, saying he had been playing through the pain barrier thanks to injections, but the toll on his personal life was becoming too much.

 Appearances per season